nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 That decision point gets codified in documentation.
 _That's_ when we release the 1.0:
 as a way of announcing the stablization of the interface.

+[XXX How do we decide that?
+When is 1.0?
+How soon is now? ]

 From then on,
 whenever we make a new release,